sp-hash/TeamBlackMiner/OPTIONS.md

 			    If it fails to unlock at 1 reduce to -1, -2 etc. If it unlocks stable at 1 increase the number to 2,3,4.
 Higher number is usually better perfomance.
+			    In v1.53 autotuning feature has been implemented

+-q  --tweak [,]		    Use this option in LHR-unlock mode to reduce or increase the workload sendt to the gpu. --tweak [1,-1,...]
+			    In no lhr mode this option is used to split the jobs sendt to the gpu.
+Is useful when mining on a high intensity to reduce stale                                   shares.

 -j --lock-cclock [[,],[,]]  Set minimum and maximum core clock for each device.
 (CUDA)
                             Format is an array of comma seperated arrays.